The New Faces of our Cities: Becoming culturally aware in the 21st Century

 - Half day introductory course

-- Full day in-depth course (2 half days virtually)
+- Full day in-depth course (or 2 half days virtually)

 Method of Delivery